7 Ways to Boost Your Immune System

 Get enough sleep

 Not getting enough sleep is a significant stressor on the body.
 The science is quite clear that 7-9 hours of sleep is optimal for the vast majority of adults.
-If you don’t have time for at least seven hours of sleep each night, it might be time to make some broader changes in your life.
+If you don’t have time for at least seven hours of good quality sleep each night, it might be time to make some broader changes in your life.

 As we age, our stem cells tend to become dormant.
 Stem cells produce cells, and those which support your immune cells can be woken from dormancy by fasting.
 Fasting stimulates the body to remove older, damaged cells and the stem cells to produce new cells, including those related to the immune system.